Sai-Moen/TMInterface-AS-SaiMoen/module/ScriptVCS/README.md

         svcs cleanup (index/tag)
     Tries to cleanup the tree until index (can be tag) is the oldest commit.
-    If index is not given it will cleanup until the newest commit that multiple branches are referencing.
+    If index is not given it will cleanup until the newest commit that at least 1 branch is referencing.
     WARNING: This will most likely remove most commits, specify index if possible.

         svcs load